Orchestra Wives: Production

 The working title of this film was 'Orchestra Wife'.

 Production dates were 6–17 April; 22 April – early June 1942.

 An early draft of the film's screenplay was rejected by the PCA because it implied that some of the characters had committed adultery.
 After PCA officials met with producer William LeBaron in mid-June 1942, the story was approved on the condition that there would be no adultery explicitly depicted.

 'Orchestra Wives' was the second and final film made by famed band leader Glenn Miller, who disbanded his orchestra in September 1942 in order to enter the military.

 A July 8, 1942, Variety news item reported that the song "At Last," composed by Mack Gordon and Harry Warren, had originally been recorded by Miller and his orchestra for the 1941 Twentieth Century-Fox film Sun Valley Serenade.

 Studio records indicate that the Gordon and Warren song "That's Sabotage" was recorded for Orchestra Wives and was included on the soundtrack album, even though it does not appear in the completed picture.

 Instrumental versions of "You Say The Sweetest Things, Baby" and "The Darktown Strutters' Ball" were also to have been recorded for the film, but were cut.

 Three future movie and television stars have uncredited appearances: Jackie Gleason portrays the band's bass player, Ben Beck; Harry Morgan is the soda-jerk Cully Anderson, who initially dates Connie Ward (Ann Rutherford); and Dale Evans plays Ann Rutherford's friend Hazel.
 Singer Pat Friday dubbed Lynn Bari's vocals, as she had done in Sun Valley Serenade.
+George Montgomery's on-screen trumpet playing was actually performed on the soundtrack by Miller sideman Johnny Best.
+Glenn Miller Orchestra pianist Chummy MacGregor dubbed Cesar Romero's playing.
+Miller bassist Doc Goldberg dubbed Jackie Gleason's playing.

 Harry Morgan would co-star in the film The Glenn Miller Story in 1953, portraying MacGregor.